 I found — at least for my family — the best plan is a loose plan.
 That doesn’t mean I’ll go unprepared.
-NEMAA has nicely laid out Children and Family events on their website.
-I will be printing that and bringing it along.
+This year, there will be and Art-a-Whirl app (live May 10) to help you navigate, and definitely get a booklet from the information booth.
 Our minimum goal is a trolley ride around NE Minneapolis, but I would really like to visit some of the galleries and participate in some of the events if possible.
-Prices for activities are listed on the individual pages on NEMAA’s site.
+Three free trolleys will operate during Art-a-Whirl weekend to shuttle you around between the various galleries.
+Prices for gallery art activities are listed on the individual pages on NEMAA’s site.
 It’s nice to know ahead of time which events are within my budget, then I don’t have to get anyone’s hopes up for something we ultimately won’t do.

 Not everything that might be worth our while is an official Art-A-Whirl event and some things we stumbled on and enjoyed in previous years have become official in later years.
-Kid’s are really great at finding art in unexpected places.
+Kids are really great at finding art in unexpected places.
 A few years ago, we found this concrete heart (pothole – whatever) and a brick wall where we were encouraged to create with sidewalk chalk.
 That is probably our favorite Art-A-Whirl memory and neither were officially part of the festivities.
 Local bands are also notorious for unofficial performances and generally aim for family friendly for this event.
-One family-friendly (and, this year, officially sanctioned) show is Grandapalooza.
-Catch any of 17 local bands whenever you are doing the rounds.
+One family-friendly show is Grandapalooza.
+Catch any of many local bands whenever you are doing the rounds.